samirseraj03/DataSimulation/README.md

         - I created a Docker Compose file to set up two containers, one for the database and another for the backend.
         - I created a Dockerfile to install the requirements for the APIs to function.
-            - Keep in mind that I haven't tested it due to the resources of my laptop.
-I took code from previous projects, adapted it here, and with the help of ChatGPT, made it quite functional.
             - The Docker Compose should be able to set up the containers, insert the database information, and automatically run FastAPI.
         Postman: